Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/essay.md

 The difference can be stated simply:

-- **official Unicode SignWriting** names much of the symbol block, but does not preserve the full symbol model cleanly
+- **official Unicode SignWriting** names much of the symbol block at the character layer, but does not preserve the full symbol model cleanly
 - **Formal SignWriting** names and structures written signs

 The writing system in practice needs more than a symbol block.